Post (film)

-Post (Почта) is a 1929 Soviet animated film directed by Mikhail Tsekhanovsky and N. Timofeev.
+Post (Почта) is a 1929 Soviet animated short film directed by Mikhail Tsekhanovsky and N. Timofeev.

 Plot

 The plot is based on an eponymous poem by Samuil Marshak.
 Marshak writes a letter to Boris Zhitkov who is travelling.
 The letter follows Zhitkov in various countries he travels through, but is always late, and Zhitkov only receives it when he is back in Leningrad.